Beach Cities Robotics

 Beach Cities Robotics is a FIRST Robotics Competition (FRC) team from the South Bay area in Southern California.
-Team is composed of members from both Mira Costa High School and Redondo Union High School.
+The team is composed of members from both Mira Costa High School and Redondo Union High School.

-Beach Cities Robotics (Team 294) won the 2010 FIRST Breakaway competition in Atlanta, Georgia, along with alliance partners, Team 67 (HOT Team), and Team 177 (Bobcat Robotics).
+Beach Cities Robotics (Team 294) finished second in the 2024 FIRST Competition, with alliance partners Team 254, Team 1323, and Team 1189.
+They also won the 2010 FIRST Breakaway competition in Atlanta, Georgia, along with alliance partners, Team 67 (HOT Team), and Team 177 (Bobcat Robotics).

 Beach Cities Robotics also won the 2001 FIRST National Championship, and the FIRST Tech Challenge (Quad Quandary) World Championship in 2008.

 Beach Cities Robotics often participates in outreach activities in the South Bay, doing demos for middle schools and science events in the community, as well as attending local school district and city council meetings.
 The team participates in the annual Northrop Grumman open house.

 History

 Beach Cities Robotics has been a participant in the FIRST program since late 1996 when Hope Chapel Academy, Hawthorne High School, Mira Costa High School, and Redondo Union High School to form one of the first two Southern California teams, Team 61-”Circuit Breakers”.
 Several individuals (Dr. Beverly Rohrer, K.G.
 Englehardt, Rob Steele, and Pat Hosken) were instrumental in bringing that original team together with much support from ADTECH, the consortium behind the team’s formation.
 In 1998, Hope Chapel split off to form their own team, Team 330-”Beach Bots”.
 Hawthorne, Redondo, and Mira Costa stayed together and were sponsored by TRW and ADTECH, calling themselves the “Vultures”.
 In 1999, Hawthorne split off to become Team 207-”Metal Crafters” and Redondo and Mira Costa became 294-”Beach Cities Robotics”.
 In spring 2002, BCR became a year-round program, with students and mentors working more than 2000 hours during the build season.